Johnstown Castle: History

 During the First World War, Royal Naval Air Service airships were based at Johnstown Castle, and were primarily used to deal with the U-boat threat, but with limited success.

 Lady Maurice FitzGerald (née Lady Adelaide Jane Frances Forbes, 1860–1942), wife of Lord Maurice FitzGerald (son of Charles FitzGerald, 4th Duke of Leinster), was the last owner to live in the house.

 Following the death of Lady Maurice in November 1942, the Johnstown Estate was inherited by her grandson, Maurice Victor Lakin.
 He looked to dispose of the Estate and it came to the attention of Wexford County Manager TD Sinnott who recommended that the Minister for Agriculture, James Ryan, acquire the castle for the purpose as an agricultural college.

 On 1 May 1944, the contents of the castle were sold off at a public auction lasting five days and conducted by Jackson Stops & McCabe.
 On 17 October 1945, the Johnstown Castle Agricultural College Act was ratified and the castle and Estate were formally handed over to the State by the family in lieu of death duties.

 The castle was taken over by the Department of Agriculture (later An Foras Talúntais from 1959 and Teagasc from 1988) and used for research into soils with laboratories created in the castle.
-It opened to the public in 2019 following a period of renovation.
-It is managed by the Irish Heritage Trust under curator Matt Wheeler, and work on conserving and restoring the building continues.
+The Castle was refurbished and opened to the public in 2019 by the Irish Heritage Trust, a non-profit.
+The charity continues to reinvest in the site under Curator and General Manager Matt Wheeler, and work on conserving and restoring the building continues.

+The visitor attraction now welcomes over 200,000 visitors a year.